Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

 UV Project is great for making spotlights more diverse, and also for creating decals to break up repetition.

-The modifier's Image property is not generally used - instead, a texture mapped to the UV layer that the modifier targets is added to the object's Material.
+The modifier's Image property is not generally used.
+Instead, a texture mapped to the UV layer that the modifier targets is added to the object's Material.
 This allows you to prevent the image from repeating by setting :menuselection:`Texture --> Image Mapping --> Extension to Clip`.